neoncrypto/fam_detailing/index.md

 <a id="5-startup-costs"></a>
 ## 💲 5.
 Startup Costs

 Estimated startup costs to launch the company.
-Includes ideal and minimum investment examples.
+Includes the ideal initial inventory and supplies examples as well as minimal investment examples.

+Items marked with '`*`' are the recommended minimum supplies to have on hand initially but most of them come in smaller sizes with lower costs if it was necessary to get up and running quickly with a minimal budget.

+View or download these links as a `.xlsx` spreadsheet on [Google Docs](https://docs.google.com/spreadsheets/d/1us3gWkgZDAOcgDLya0RKrpXGy8fZ2LqW/edit?gid=1788742937#gid=1788742937).

 <br>

 <a id="equipment-and-supplies"></a>
 ### 🪣 Equipment and Supplies

-Items marked with `*` are the recommended minimum supplies to have on hand initially but most of them come in smaller sizes with lower costs.

 <br>